FarnooshGhadiri/Cloth_category_classifier/README.md

 During model training, after each epoch the script will append model statistics to `<experiment_name>/results.txt`, which details various things such as the losses and accuracies on both the training and validation set.
 This is useful for diagnosing model training.

+If you'd like to evaluate generalisation performance in post-hoc fashion, add `--mode=validate` or `--mode=test` to your training script to evaluate statistics on the validation and test set (by default, `--mode` is set to `train`).

 ### Testing the models

 We have provided a pre-trained model which you can use by simply running: